domjarkey/concise/README.md

 ##### Find the largest element of multiple columns:

-`concise` handles expressions marked with a `~` using its own simplified syntax, but effectively it passes any columns called to `purrr`’s `pmap` function.
+`concise` handles expressions marked with a `~` using its own simplified syntax, but behind the scenes it passes any columns called to `purrr`’s `pmap` function.
 This makes it computationally faster and more versatile than the equivalent operation using `dplyr::rowwise` while making your source code easier to write and clearer to read.

 ``` r
 # This data frame will be referred to in the next few examples